Quinte Health: North Hastings Hospital

 The local hospital started out as a health post in 1927 primarily for treating injuries from local mining.
 The next hospital was built in 1949 under the name "Red Cross Hospital" supported by the Red Cross.
 In 1983, it was merged with Belleville General Hospital and was named "North Hastings District Hospital".
-A expansion happened in 1985 adding a radiology room, three more stretcher bays, health records and a administrative space.
-Upon the amalgamation of modern day Belleville General Hospital, Trenton Memorial Hospital, Prince Edward County Memorial Hospital and North Hastings Hospital; the name was changed to "Quinte Health Care North Hastings".
+An expansion happened in 1985 adding a radiology room, three more stretcher bays, health records and a administrative space.
+Upon the amalgamation of modern-day Belleville General Hospital, Trenton Memorial Hospital, Prince Edward County Memorial Hospital and North Hastings Hospital; the name was changed to "Quinte Health Care North Hastings".
 In April 2002, the new building at 1-H Manor Lane was opened; the building is shared with the Hastings Centennial Manor.

 Controversies

 In 2022, nine nurses were terminated for failure to comply with the COVID-19 mandatory vaccination policy.
 In 2024, an arbitrator ruled that the nine nurses were to be reinstated.
 The arbitrator, James Hayes, said "...They should have been offered the option of an unpaid leave of absence and must, therefore, be reinstated as Quinte employees if that be their wish."